citp/privacy-policy-historical/s/sh/sho/showmelocal.com.md

 ## Other Information

 Our Web site includes third party hosted widgets, which are interactive mini-programs that run on our site to provide single-purpose services (e.g. sharing of articles, videos, etc.).
 Personal information, like your email address, may be collected and cookies may be set so the widget can work properly.
-The information through the widget is subject to the widget providerâ€™s privacy policy
+The information through the widget is subject to the widget provider’s privacy policy.

 Our Web site offers publicly accessible blogs or community forums.
 You should be aware that any information you provide in these areas may be read, collected, and used by others who access them.
 To request removal of your personal information from our blog or community forum, contact us at support@showmelocal.com.
 In some cases, we may not be able to remove your personal information, in which case we will let you know if we are unable to do so.